Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Establish a Consistent Bedtime Routine for Your Baby

 Nicole Johnson, president and lead sleep consultant of The Baby Sleep Site, shares, “A consistent bedtime routine helps calm your baby before it’s time to sleep.
-When your bedtime routine is consistent, your baby will know what to expect and it will help establish healthy sleep habits.
+When your bedtime routine is consistent, your baby will know what to expect, and it will help establish healthy sleep habits.
 A good night’s sleep often starts with an effective sleep routine.”

 Share a Room, Not a Bed

 For the first year of life, babies should sleep in the same room as their parents but in their own sleeping space, like a crib or bassinet.
-Room sharing allows parents to monitor their baby at night, and it is also far safer than parents sharing a bed with their baby7.
+Room sharing allows parents to monitor their baby at night, and it is also far safer than parents sharing a bed with their baby.13

 Get More Info: Safe Co-Sleeping With Your Baby